jango-blockchained/heizung_control/README.md

-# Heizung Control Integration for Home Assistant
+# Climate Control Integration for Home Assistant

-This custom integration manages heating control by monitoring a group of climate entities and controlling an MQTT switch based on their state.
+This custom integration manages climate control by monitoring a group of climate entities and controlling an MQTT switch based on their state.

 ## Features